 Fig and Gorgonzola Tart

 Easy Spelt Pastry

 I’m all for the quick fix, but I don’t like pre-made pastry – this recipe pulls together in 5 minutes and tastes so much better, even if you don’t have a food processor.
 It has a little wholemeal spelt flour to give it a slightly nutty taste without making it too heavy.
 The creamy base is infused with cardamom and rosemary, poured over the onions and then topped with figs and cheese.
 I’ve used gorgonzola because I had it in the fridge, but any blue cheese would work well.
 If it is strong, adjust the quantity accordingly so it doesn’t overpower the flavours.
-Goats cheese is another excellent combination.
+Goat cheese is another excellent combination.

+Fig and Gorgonzola Tart